Do I qualify to apply for the CPLTA Certification?

 The Certification Committee will set the cost of sitting for the CPLTA exam.
 The examination will be objective in format, covering such topics as leases, title, contracts, conveyances, pooling, unitization, and lease administration.
 After the exam is graded, the Certification Director will notify the candidate of the exam results on a pass/fail basis as to each of the four sections of the exam.
 Exact numerical scores will not be given, nor will a candidate be allowed to see his/her examination once the exam has been taken.
 A candidate who fails all or part of the examination will be allowed two retakes to pass the examination.
 Failure to pass all sections of the examination in two retakes will require the applicant to reapply for certification and be reapproved.
 The first and second retakes of the examination must be concluded within a two year timeframe following approval to sit for the examination.

-Upon successful completion of all sections of the certification examination, the candidate shall be notified by the Certification Director by mail or email and the candidate will be given a unique certification number and asked to fill in a form showing how they would like their name to appear on their certification certificate.
+Upon successful completion of all sections of the certification examination, the candidate shall be notified by the Certification Director (by mail or email within 45 days) and the candidate will be given a unique certification number and asked to fill in a form showing how they would like their name to appear on their certification certificate.
 The effective date of certification will be the first day of January following completion of the grading of the examination.

 Certification will be granted to each candidate who satisfactorily fulfills all stated requirements, pays all necessary fees and successfully completes the CPLTA exam.
 A formal certificate will be issued bearing the analyst’s unique certification number and date of certification.
 The CPLTA designation is granted for an initial period of five calendar years.

 Recertification will occur at five year intervals and will be contingent upon the satisfaction of continuing eligibility requirements.
 The certified analyst must continue to demonstrate the high standards required of a CPLTA.
-In addition, demonstration of an ongoing program of educational and professional development is required.
-To qualify for recertification, the CPLTA must accrue 50 recertification credits within the prescribed five year period.
+In addition, demonstration of an ongoing program of educational, ethical and professional development is required.
+To qualify for recertification, the CPLTA must accrue 50 recertification credits (two of which must be Ethics) within the prescribed five year period.